vishalpopat8/JS_FinalProject_Sem1/README.md

 **Videos Page**: This page is designed to give users easy access to videos related to Rockstar Games and their titles.

-**3-tile Slider Functionality**: Videos Page contains a slider for Sliding three tiles.
+**3-tile Slider Functionality**: The videos Page contains a slider for Sliding three tiles.

-**Hover Functionality**: Videos Page contains the hover effect of every Game title.
+**Hover Functionality**: The videos page contains the hover effect of every Game title.

 **Downloads Page**: This page is designed to provide a centralized location for users to find and download game patches, updates, mods, wallpapers, and other digital assets.